AdobeXD/plugin-samples/known-issues.md

 # XD Plugin API Known Issues

-## Plugin Manager
+## General Issues

-- When upgrading or downgrading plugins, the plugin folder is not recursively deleted.
-This will cause an error when attempting the installation. ([XD-59699](https://jira.corp.adobe.com/browse/XD-59699))
+- Developer/Side-loading Specific
+  - Plugin menus and handlers may not be in-sync across documents during development (XD-50283)
+    - If someone modifies a plugin's files on disk while XD is running, and then opens more windows in XD, any windows that were open before reflect the old version of the plugin while windows that were opened later reflect the new version of the plugin.
+The menu bar will always reflect the old version of the plugin regardless of which window is current.
 - When launching XD, plugin data that is orphaned (that is, a corresponding plugin isn't installed) will be deleted.
 This could cause unexpected loss of preferences or data.
 If you have any important data in a plugin data folder, you should make a backup before uninstalling plugins.

+## Export Renditions

+- On Windows 10, exporting to a file or folder entry picked from a file picker will fail.
+You can work around this issue by writing those files first to a temporary folder or to the plugin's data folder.
+Then you can move them to the desired location.

+## Plugin Management

+- When upgrading or downgrading plugins, the plugin folder is not recursively deleted.
+This will cause an error when attempting the installation.
+(XD-59699)

 ## Scenegraph